architest/pymeeus/README.rst

 What’s new
 ----------

+-  0.3.13

+   -  Additional encoding changes

 -  0.3.12

-   -  Deleted 'encoding' keyword from setup.py, which was giving problems
+   -  Deleted ``encoding`` keyword from setup.py, which was giving problems

 -  0.3.11